 Information technology is not the only big player on the job market for expats.
 With a considerable percentage of India’s biotechnology companies based in Bangalore, the city has built up a strong international presence in this field.
 Other popular occupations for expats are in banking and finance.

-Aviation, aerospace technology, electronic engineering, and automotive manufacturing, as well as equipment and machinery may also be of interest to foreign employees working in Bangalore.
-However, both mechanical engineering and India’s electronics industry were rather stagnating in the course of 2012, and it remains to be seen how this fields will be developing in the near future.
+Aviation, aerospace technology, electronic engineering, and automotive manufacturing, as well as equipment and machinery, may also be of interest to foreign employees working in Bangalore.
+However, both mechanical engineering and India’s electronics industry were rather stagnating in the course of 2012, so it may be worth keeping a close eye on developments in these fields.